bruno-brasil-babson/text-mining/README.md

 ## Project Overview

 In this project, I analyzed similarities and differences related to movies about utopias and/or dystopias.
-The motivation to that is my LTA class, which is about that them, and has shown me how thin the border between these ideas can be.
+The motivation to that is my LTA class, which is about that, and has shown me how thin the border between these ideas can be.
 The data source was the `cinemagoer` package, which provided a range of information about movies and allowed to query on my 2 chosen keywords.
-The study consisted of analysis across the two categories, be it genre frequency, most common words in the movies' plots and synopsis, and plots' sentiment analysis.
+The study consisted of analysis across the two categories, be it genre frequency, most common words in the movies' plots and synopsis, and plots and synopsis' sentiment analysis.

 ## Implementation